stellar-deprecated/docs/guides/concepts/list-of-operations.md

 Sets options for an account, such as setting the inflation destination or adding an additional signer on an account.

-This operations allows you to set multiple options on an account in a single operation, such as changing a operation threshold and setting the flags on an account at the same time.
+Allows you to set multiple options on an account in a single operation, such as changing an operation threshold and setting the flags on an account at the same time.

-For more information on the options related to signing, please refer our documentation on [multi-sig](./multi-sig.md).
+For more information on the options related to signing, see our docs on [multi-sig](./multi-sig.md).

 When updating signers or other thresholds, the threshold of this operation is High.